RabeeAbuBaker/mantine-provider-error-example/README.md

 To run the project run `pnpm i` on both directories (vite-component-library-template first) and then `pnpm run dev` on the remix-template directory.

-After making changes, run `pnpm run build:lib` on the vite-component-library-template and then `pnpm i` on the remix-template directory.
+If you make changes in the component library, for them to take effect, run `pnpm run build:lib` on the vite-component-library-template and then `pnpm i` on the remix-template directory.

 Error after running the Remix app: